petermolnar/wp-shortslug/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AS8Y2GSMDTJZC
 Tags: shortlink, shorturl, slug
 Requires at least: 3.0
-Tested up to: 4.3.1
+Tested up to: 4.4
-Stable tag: 0.1
+Stable tag: 0.2
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Automatical, decodable short slugs for a post to replace shorturl
+Automatic, decodable short slugs for a post to replace shorturl

 == Description ==

 The plugin automatically adds ( for future and old posts as well ) a short slug entry, fitting the existing WordPress way of adding old slugs.
 (It populates the _wp_old_slug hidden post meta.)
-By this, these can be used as short permalinks to the post while they still look nice.
+This is then replaces the shortlink.

 The entry is generated from the publish date epoch, by a base 36 conversion, therefore contains only numbers and lowercase letters; by this method the entry is reversible and re-generatable in case of need.